Can You Use Conditioner Without Shampoo?

 Curly & Coily

-Curly and Coily hair types should still shampoo, but it’s recommended to use one without sulfates and with clean ingredients.
+Curly and Coily hair types should still shampoo, but it’s recommended to use a sulfate-free formula with clean ingredients.

 Low Porosity Hair